TrystiN00/Animations/README.md

 # Hello World!
-Here I will be uploading my animations.
+Here I will be uploading my webb animations.